DanGOTO100/AWS-KMS-Workshop/Section-3-Working-with-Web-App.md

     ]
 }
 ```
-**NOTE:** if you run into trouble with this command and get errors complaining about "import awscli.clidriver", a verions mismatch with AWS CLI, then use the following command to go back to normal:
+**NOTE:** Remember that if you run into trouble with this command and get errors complaining about "import awscli.clidriver", a verions mismatch with AWS CLI installed by boto3, then use the following command to go back to normal:

 ```
 $ sudo yum downgrade aws-cli.noarch python27-botocore -y